brain-workshop/brainworkshop/Readme.txt

 Change Log:

 4.31:
+* Novice Mode was renamed to Jaeggi Mode.
+* Animation of the squares is turned off in Jaeggi Mode.
-* The data and res directories can now be specified on the command line using the --datadir and --resdir parameters.
+* The data and res directories can now be specified on the command line using the --datadir and --resdir parameters (contributed by Timo Lindfors).
+* The daily rollover hour for stats can now be specified in the config file.
+* A setting to skip the title screen was added to the config file.
 * Three new music clips and higher quality applause sounds were added.
-* A setting to skip the title screen was added to the config file.
 * The Clear Stats key (Control-C) is working again.

 4.3: